kubedb/docs/docs/guides/postgres/concepts/branch.md

   driver** as the source, because a snapshot can only be restored by the driver that created it.
 - `resources` — cpu/memory requests and limits for the branched database, typically smaller than the source's.
 - `issuerRef` — a reference to a cert-manager issuer, given as `apiGroup`, `kind`, and `name`.
-TLS secrets are namespace-scoped, so a branch cannot reuse the source's certificates; when the source has TLS enabled, KubeDB mints fresh certificates for the branch from this issuer.
+A certificate is minted for the specific database it names — its Service DNS names are part of the certificate — so a branch cannot reuse the source's certificate even when it shares the source's namespace; when the source has TLS enabled, KubeDB mints a fresh certificate for the branch from this issuer instead.
 Required for a TLS-enabled source, ignored otherwise.
-Mind the scope of what you reference:
+Namespace scope matters for which `Issuer` you can reference:
   - `kind: Issuer` — namespace-scoped, so it must exist **in the target namespace** (`spec.target.namespace`).
 For a cross-namespace branch that is not the source's namespace.
   - `kind: ClusterIssuer` — cluster-scoped, so it works from any target namespace.